StachRedeker/utMOD5-projectProcessor/README.md

 During this project, we developed a virtual processor that can be synthesized on the DE1-SoC board.
 The virtual processor is designed using VHDL and ships with an application that is able to compute the Fibonacci sequence.

 ## References and acknowledgements
-Bert van Molenkamp has released a VHDL description of the ARC processor.
-Although this is a three address machine, the overall code structuring was proven to be quite helpful during our project.
+Bert van Molenkamp has released a [VHDL description of the ARC processor](http://iiusatech.com/murdocca/CAO/VHDL.html).
+Although the ARC processor is a three address machine, the overall code structuring was proven to be quite helpful during our project.